Why I Love This City Of Terrorists, Drug Lords, And Grumpy Old Men

 Four or five years ago, when I invested, short-term rental yields were reaching 15%, even 20% net per year if you bought right.
 Today, you won’t see that level of return, but you can get 8% net or better.
 Meantime, real estate values continue up as both the middle class and the economy continue to expand in Colombia in general and in Medellín in particular.
 You can expect as much as double-digit appreciation to continue for the next few years at least.

 Colombia is also a top choice for a backup residency.
 This country offers one of the lowest thresholds for pensionado residency available anywhere right now, thanks, again, to the current exchange rate.
 To qualify as a pensionado in this country, you must have a pension that amounts to at least three times Colombia’s monthly minimum wage; right now that works out to a bit less than US$900 a month.

 While you could live in Medellín on US$900 a month, especially if you invest in a place of your own and aren’t paying rent, realistically you should figure a bit more than that if you plan to base yourself in El Poblado (as I’d recommend).
 With US$1,200 to US$1,500 per month, you could live large in this neighborhood that is this city’s answer to Beverly Hills.
 In El Poblado, you’ve got high-end shopping malls, an abundance of restaurants, plenty of parks, clean, shady streets… This is a luxury lifestyle setting.

 You could invest in your own digs or a very rentable apartment in this part of the city for as little as US$1,200 a square meter.
 That’s one of the lowest costs per square meter for real estate in any city in the world of comparable size and quality.
 Any way you figure the cost-to-value analysis, Medellín comes out at the top of the list for living or investing in real estate in today’s world.

-Other opportunities in Colombia include agriculture and timber.
+Other opportunities in Colombia include agriculture.
 More on this on Thursday.